gkjohnson/three-mesh-bvh/README.md

 raycastFirst( ray : Ray, material : Material | Array<Material> ) : RaycastHit
 ```

 Returns the first raycast hit in the model.
 This is typically much faster than returning all hits.
+See [raycast](#raycast) for information on the side and material options as well as the frame of the returned intersections.

 ### .intersectsSphere